 In many projects, going out too fast can lead you to waste time planning your endgame before you make your opening move.

-Focus on the Plan, Not the Goal
+Focus on the Process and the Plan, Not the Goal

 Setting out the best, coolest goal ever is great.
 The big goal looks sexy sitting there on your bucket list.